Something happened on my journey back

 “Hmm,” I

-thought, “what a real bad place to have an attack of asthma 36,000 feet in the
+thought, “what an awful place to have an attack of asthma, 36,000 feet in the

 middle of nowhere in space.”
 I know people in the same condition who died inside